HowToSD/ComfyUI-Data-Analysis/docs/baseball_example1.md

    First we want to extract the names from People data.
 The reason for this is that Batting table contains the ID of the player and not the full name.
 So we need names defined in the People table.
 But how do we do this?
 If we take a look at the screenshot, you do not see full name columns.
 It looks like the column names are hidden.
 So we need to first figure out what columns are avaialbe in the People table.
    To do so, add a new node **Pandas Columns** and connect it to Load CSV for People.
-   Then add another node **Pandas Show Text** and connect it to the Pandas Columns node.
+   Then add another node **Pandas Show Index** and connect it to the Pandas Columns node.
 Press Queue, you should see below.

    ![Pandas Columns](images/people_columns.png)